 In addition, updates related to loading dose and pediatric indications were made to Warnings and Precautions [Section 5], Adverse Reactions [Section 6], Use in Specific Populations, [Section 8, Subsections 8.6 and 8.7] related to renal impairment and hepatic impairment, and the Medication Guide [Section 17].

-- Fenfluramine hydrochloride (Fintepla®) oral solution – April 17, 2023 – The manufacturer issued a press release announcing a Drug Enforcement Agency (DEA) Final Rule (Federal Register 12/23/22) stating that Fintepla oral solution is no longer subject to the Controlled Substances Act (CSA).
+- Fenfluramine hydrochloride (Fintepla®) oral solution – April 17, 2023 – The Prescribing Information (PI) has been updated to remove Section 9 Drug Abuse and Dependence.
+Fintepla oral solution is no longer subject to the Controlled Substance Act (CSA) based on a December 2022 DEA Final Rule that removes fenfluramine from the schedules of the controlled substance act.
 The manufacturer is beginning the process of updating the compendia in states where they hold licensure.
-Once this process is completed, in most cases prescribers will be able to write a prescription for a full year's supply, versus the current limitation of six months, although the Fintepla Risk Evaluation and Mitigation Strategies (REMS) Program still requires cardiac monitoring via echocardiogrm and cardiovascular status assessments every six months.
+Once this process is completed, in most cases prescribers will be able to write a prescription for a full year's supply, versus the current limitation of six months, although the Fintepla Risk Evaluation and Mitigation Strategies (REMS) Program still requires cardiac monitoring via echocardiogram and cardiovascular status assessments every six months.

 - Carbamazepine (Carbatrol®) – April 11, 2023 – The FDA updated the Prescribing Information (PI) to add hyperammonemia to Adverse Reactions, under the Metabolism subsection which now reads, “Metabolism: Fever and chills, decreased levels of plasma calcium leading to osteoporosis, and hyperammonemia have been reported.”
 Additional PI updates to the Warnings and Precautions, Adverse Reactions, Drug Interactions, and Use in Specific Populations sections, as well as the addition of a Medication Guide, were based on approved labeling of the listed drug, Tegretol®, the PI for which was last updated March 20, 2018.